polzin-3/fitness-data/README.md

 # fitness-data
-Short projects playing around with fitness data (mainly from Garmin watch) in the form of Jupyter notebooks
+Short projects playing around with fitness data (Garmin/TomTom watch and Wattbike) in the form of Jupyter notebooks

 Generally very preliminary!